 All appliances should have their power consumption listed on their bottom or in the manual.
-What may confuse you is that usually the appliances have their power requirements listed in amperes, but generator’s power output is in watts.
+What may confuse you is that usually the appliances have their power requirements listed in amperes, but the generator’s power output is in watts.

 But, how can you calculate the total power needed for all appliances when the consumption may vary from time to time?
 It’s simple – just calculate the total surge power of all appliances.
 If the generator matches this sum, you will be safe.

 It is recommended, however, that the sum you got is the minimum power output of the generator.
 Getting the one that has a higher power output is recommended for the long run because some appliances need more power as they age.

-Check the generators specs to see how much starting and running power they have.
+Check the generator’s specs to see how much starting and running power they have.

 Noise levels depend on the engineering of the engine of the generator.
 There are no rules here, each has a different noise production, and the only thing you can do is to check its specs to see how loud it will be.
 For a reference, consider anything below 60 dB pretty quiet.

-Pay attention to emissions of the generator.
+Pay attention to the emissions of the generator.
 Use a standard generator that uses gas fuel from its own tank, or get an EVAP generator.
 You can find the emission details in the manual or in the detailed description of the generator.

 Generators that have low emissions are better for the environment and for their close surroundings, especially for the people working nearby.
 Check your area’s emission standards.
 If an EVAP generator is required in your area and you use a standard one, you may face a pretty large fine, up to $40000.

-Food truck generator must be installed properly.
+The food truck generator must be installed properly.
 It needs a larger space if you’re going to install it inside, or you can fit it into a trailer or a trunk.
 Large space is required so it has plenty of air around it to keep itself cool and to have good airflow.

 I would recommend that you put it in a separate space, the trunk is a good way to go if it’s spacy.
 Check the voltage while you’re installing it.
 Usually, it’s 120 or 240.
 Also, make sure it’s grounded properly, if you’re not sure how to do it, it would be best that you hire a professional who will do it for you.

 Make sure the airflow is good all around the food truck generator.
 Take this very seriously, good airflow will give improve the cooling of the generator, and it will prevent poisoning from the exhaust fumes of the people inside.